arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-11.md

     test <@ run intP "2025+7999" = Success ("+7999", 2025) @>
 ```

-Let's head upsteram, building the missing pieces. `intP` is the final
-goal.
-Assuming the other components will eventually be there,
+Assuming the other components will eventually be there, implementing
-implementing it is a walk in the park:
+`intP` it is a walk in the park:

 ```fsharp
 let intP = many digit |>> toInteger